hugo-frias/best-of-reddit-video-generator/README.md

 # best-of-reddit-video-generator
- When given a subreddit, this script generates a video with the top post of it
+This script generates a video with the top posts in a certain timeframe from a certain subreddit